adamstrawson/resume/index.md

 ### Create.
 Developer
 September 2011 - Current
 I am currently a PHP developer with Create.
 I work within the development team managing the platform and building new features.
-I also manage the development environment and currently putting in place a CI system to help with the testing within development.
+I also manage the development environment and currently putting in place a CI system to help with the testing and automation within development.

 ### Zopa Ltd.
 Developer
 June 2010 - September 2011
-As a developer at Zopa, my tasks included working with marketing to create pages based on their briefs to increase conversions, improve the users experiences through the website.
+As a developer at Zopa, my tasks included working with marketing to create pages based on their briefs to increase conversions, and improve the users experiences through the website.
 It was also my task to manage the blog and forum platforms.

 ### Grimaldi Media
 Web Developer
 March 2009 - April 2010
-While working with Grimaldi Media, it was my role to oversea the build of web projects, building templates from supplied designs, and integrating with Content Management
+While working with Grimaldi Media, it was my role to oversea the overall build of web projects, building templates from supplied designs, and integrating with Content Management
 Systems.

 ### Misc